rayhankinan/distributed-ticketing-and-reservation-system/ticket-service/README.md

 To run the migration, make sure `bun` is installed.
 Then, simply do `bun install` and `bun prisma migrate dev`.

 To run the migration, you will need this `.env`. _Make sure the container for ticket database is up first!_

+To run the seeding, make sure that the ticket-database container is already running, then do do `bun seed`
 ```
 DATABASE_URL=postgresql://ticket-user:ticket-password@localhost:5433/ticket
 ```